-Co-employment risk is the term used to refer to situations where two or more organizations exert some level of control over a worker, and are therefore are considered to have employer obligations toward the employee.
+Co-employment risk is the term used to refer to situations where two or more organizations exert some level of control over a worker, and are therefore considered to have employer obligations toward the employee.
 Co-employment risk can often exist when organizations use staff that are provided by third parties.

-This concept is captured under the legal term of 'Joint Employer' and can arise under of variety of situations ncluding misclassification/ reclassification of the legal relationship to an independent contractor, as well situations involving the assigned personnel (employees) of a temporary help or staffing agency where the client controls significant aspects of their work.
+This concept is captured under the legal term of 'Joint Employer' and can arise under of variety of situations including misclassification/ reclassification of the legal relationship to an independent contractor, as well situations involving the assigned personnel (employees) of a temporary help or staffing agency where the client controls significant aspects of their work.
 Potential obligations that arise under a co-employment situation could include statutory remittances (such as income tax), responsibility for workplace safety obligations, payment of employee entitlements (such as sick pay, vacation pay and/or overtime), as well as termination compensation and other items.

-Specific risk drivers of incurring co-employment liability depend on the facts of a given worker relationship, evaluated in the context of applicable provincial and/or federal legislation.
+Specific risk drivers of incurring co-employment liability depend on the facts of a given worker relationship and the practices of your supplier, evaluated in the context of applicable state and/or federal legislation (FLSA, NLRB, EEOC, FMLA and OFCCP all potentially apply).